-Lisbon is becoming one of the more popular European city break destinations, and it’s easy to see why, with beautiful views over the river Tagus, quaint cobbled streets and amazing food, it really is a fantastic city to visit.
+Lisbon is becoming one of the more popular European city break destinations, as well as one of the best cities to visit in Portugal.
+It’s easy to see why, with beautiful views over the river Tagus, quaint cobbled streets and amazing food, it really is a fantastic city to visit.
 It’s also a great value capital city, with amazingly affordable hotels, inexpensive transport and cheap alcohol.
 It’s a great weekend city break, but if you can, spend 3 days in Lisbon, and take a day trip to nearby Cascais, a beachy town just 30 minutes up the coast.

 Day 1: Lisbon